bjssacademy/go-testing-basics/readme.md

 }
 ```

-2. Test File Structure
+## 2. Test File Structure

 Test files typically mirror the package structure of the code being tested.
 For example, if your code is in a package named `mypackage`, your test file would be named `mypackage_test.go`.

-3. Test Assertions
+## 3. Test Assertions

 Inside test functions, you use the `*testing.T` parameter to report whether a test has passed or failed using assertion functions like `t.Errorf()`, `t.Fail()`, `t.FailNow()`, `t.Log()`, etc.

-4. Running Tests
+## 4. Running Tests

-You can run tests using the go test command followed by the package or directory containing your tests.
+You can run tests using the `go test` command followed by the package or directory containing your tests.
 For example:

 ```bash
 go test ./...